-The Authority has power to borrow money with the consent of the Minister for Transport and the Minister for Finance.
+The Authority has the power to borrow money with the consent of the Minister for Transport and the Minister for Finance.
 Its maximum aggregate borrowings under the original legislation was £500 million.
-The Minister of Finance after consulting with the Minister may guarantee he borrowing.
+The Minister of Finance, after consulting with the Minister, may guarantee the borrowing.
 Monies may be advanced from the Central Fund to the Authority.

 The Minister is to appoint the members of the Authority.
 There should be between 10 and 14 members.
 Each member shall be a person who has wide experience in competence in relation to road, transport, industrial, commercial, financial, environmental, local government, the organization of workers or administration.

-The terms of office is up to five years.
-The person holds office on such terms as the Minister, with the consent of the Minister for Finance determines.
-The chairman or other members may be paid such remuneration if any or allowances as are determined by the Minister with the consent of the Minister for Finance.
-Members whose term of offices expire shall be eligible for reappointment.
+The terms of office are up to five years.
+The person holds office on such terms as the Minister, with the consent of the Minister for Finance, determines.
+The chairman or other members may be paid such remuneration if any, or allowances as are determined by the Minister with the consent of the Minister for Finance.
+Members whose term of office expires shall be eligible for reappointment.

 The chief executive is appointed by the Minister.
 He shall hold office on such terms and subject to such remuneration as a Minister with the consent of the Minister for Finance may determine.

-The Authority may contract for services including services of staff on such terms as may be agreed.
-The road authority may provide services including services of staff to the Minister and other road authority.
-Any public authority may provide services to the Authority including services of staff, required for the performance of the Authority’s function.
+The Authority may contract for services, including services of staff, on such terms as may be agreed.
+The road authority may provide services, including services of staff, to the Minister and other road authorities.
+Any public authority may provide services to the Authority, including services of staff required for the performance of the Authority’s function.

-The usual restrictions on members of the Authority being members of House of Oireachtas or European parliament apply.
-The members of the Authority shall not also be members of a local Authority.
+The usual restrictions on members of the Authority being members of the House of Oireachtas or the European parliament apply.
+The members of the Authority shall not also be members of a Local Authority.